-Being a storefront downtown Grand Haven, we get asked what there is to do in Grand Haven all the time, so we decided to compile a helpful list!
+Being a storefront downtown Grand Haven, we get asked what fun things there are to do in Grand Haven all the time, so we decided to compile a helpful list!
 This list is perhaps fully accomplished in the summer, but most can be enjoyed year round!

 And for such a little town, we sure do have a lot to do!
-So when you’re wondering what to do in Grand Haven, think big, consult this list, and remember the grand possibilities!
+So when you’re wondering what fun things there are to do around Grand Haven, think big, consult this list, and explore the grand possibilities!
 You’ll find in this post our favorite beaches, nature away from the beach, and then shopping, food and other activities.

 Go to the Beach

 Being on the freshwater coast of Lake Michigan means we have sandy beaches and nature’s beauty available for miles!
 Sunbathe, play volleyball, make a sandcastle, fly a kite, walk the shoreline, bury your brother, play in the waves, watch the sunset, learn to kite surf, and so much more!

 You’ll notice in the photos to come that Grand Haven’s iconic pier is without the catwalk as of 2016-2019.
 Work has begun to put it back up after pier and catwalk restoration as of June 2019 and we will update pictures when it is complete!

 We’ve combined these two because they’re right next to each other!
 This is the classic Grand Haven beach area that extends south from the pier.
 This is the busiest beach, but sometimes people watching is half the fun!
 There are tons of volleyball courts, cabanas for rent, food and drink stands, playgrounds and more!
 The south end of the city beach welcomes dogs on-leash between Memorial Day and Labor Day before 11am and after 5pm.
 Before Memorial Day and after Labor Day, dogs are welcome on-leash at anytime.
 You can even camp at the State Park!